-Talent management aligns an individual’s passions with organization's vision.
-It essentially accelerates individual skill enhancements and experiential learning- making arrangements for everything required to empower a professional in his/her role.
-Talent management - primarily an ecosystem for both the individuals and organizations to grow simultaneously and that defines its strategic and corporate importance.
+Talent management aligns an individual’s passions with the organization's vision.
+It essentially accelerates individual skill enhancements and experiential learning, making arrangements for everything required to empower a professional in his/her role.
+Talent management - primarily an ecosystem for both individuals and organizations to grow simultaneously and that defines its strategic and corporate importance.

 What HR positions are typically responsible for talent management, and what are some of their job duties related to talent management?

-Talent management is of strategic importance within the realms of people practice.
-Individuals who work directly with business heads of different divisions such as senior HR practitioners, HR business partners, and CHROs take care of these responsibilities.
+Talent management is of strategic importance within the realm of people practice.
+Individuals who work directly with business heads of different divisions ,such as senior HR practitioners, HR business partners, and CHROs take care of these responsibilities.